lancenacabuan/Shaliah/README.md

     God, a craftsman at creation, and intimately close to God's heart.
-    Though cast as a woman (consistent with the feminine noun *Chokhmah* in Hebrew), the figure is clearly an anthropomorphic representation of an attribute or function of God–His wise creative power.
+    Though cast as a woman (consistent with the feminine noun *Chokhmah* in Hebrew), the figure is clearly an anthropomorphic representation of an attribute or function of God – His wise creative power.

 -   **Sirach (Ecclesiasticus) 24:** A book written in the early 2nd century BC, Sirach presents Wisdom declaring her origins and role.